xiaojielei/tp/docs/DeveloperGuide.md

 }

 private void notifyObservers() {
+    double availableFunds = getAvailableFunds();
     for (FinancialObserver observer : observers) {
-        observer.update(getAvailableFunds(), totalIncome, totalExpense, totalSavings);
+        observer.update(availableFunds, totalIncome, totalExpense, totalSavings);
     }
 }
 ```

-Why it's implemented this way:
+#### Rationale:

+The Summary component is designed this way to:

+1. **Maintain Data Integrity**: Centralizing financial data in one component ensures consistency and reduces the risk of data synchronization issues.

-* The Observer pattern allows loose coupling between the financial data model and components that need to respond to financial changes (like alerts).
+2. **Support Loose Coupling**: The Observer pattern allows components to react to financial changes without creating tight dependencies.
-* Validation within each method ensures the application maintains a consistent financial state.

-Alternatives considered:
-* Direct method calls to alert components when financial data changes, but this would create tight coupling.
-* Storing transaction history instead of running totals, but this would require more computation for each summary view.
+3. **Enable Extensibility**: New financial observers can be added without modifying the `Summary` class, following the Open-Closed Principle.

+4. **Facilitate Testing**: The clear separation of responsibilities makes it easier to test individual components in isolation.

 ### Summary Display Component